April 21, 2015

 No, the wells may be on Cadiz property, but most of the water

-drawn by the proposed pumping will be sucked from under the
+drawn by the proposed pumping will be sucked from under land

-belongs to the citizens of the United States.
+belongs to the people of the state of California.

 "Doesn't this constitute a conflict of interest under California Law...